Shopping Links

 The DVD comes in a beautiful jacket with a metallic sheen.
 Inside is an insert introducing the main characters (in case, heavens forbid, you haven't seen the OAVs!), and a laminated mini pencil board with renditions of the goddesses on both sides.
 The disc offers the usual choice of Japanese and English dialogue (both in stereo or full 5.1 surround), anamorphic widescreen video, and includes an image gallery and the TV and theatrical trailers.
 But the most delightful extra is the episode of TV series "Adventures of Mini Goddesses".
 A spin off series of comedy shorts that feature mini versions of the three goddesses and the wacky fun they have with Gan-chan the resident rat in Keiichi's house.

-Content Guide
+Parental Guide

-13-up; The theme of rebuilding Heaven might go zooming above the heads of younger kids.
+13-up for some brief nudity and relatively serious subject matter; the theme of rebuilding Heaven might go zooming above the heads of younger kids.

 Violence: 1 - Magical mayhem, but no one dies.

-Nudity: 2 - Very brief shots of partial nudity.
-Urd is unusually proper this time!
+Nudity: 2 - Very brief shots of partial nudity; Urd is unusually proper this time!

 Sex/Mature Themes: 1 - Although its a romance there's nothing explicit going on.